micahswab/RiskMetrics/README.md

 All work copyright © Micah Swab and Kiet Tran 2017.

 ### License Scanner instructions :
-Go to the md file license scanner instruction.
+Go to the md file instruction to use license scanner.
 It will help you how to use it perfectly